ArpitFaldu/ArpitFaldu/README.md

 🤔 I’m looking for help with: Advanced concepts in Web Development, Data Science, and Machine Learning.<br>
 💬 Ask me about: Web Development frameworks, Data Science, Databases, Operating Systems, and Machine Learning.<br>
 📫 How to reach me: Feel free to connect with me for web dev or ML/Data Science discussions.<br>
-😄 Passionate about: Building full-stack applications, exploring machine learning algorithms, playing with Database(i.e. backend), and diving deep into data.<br>
+😄 Passionate about: Building full-stack applications, exploring machine learning algorithms, playing with Database, and diving deep into data.<br>
 ⚡ Fun fact: I love combining web development with machine learning and data science to create impactful solutions!<br>

-Let’s build something amazing together!
+Let’s build something amazing together!<br>
-Stay curious and keep going! 😄
+Stay curious and keep going!👍